exposit/pythia-oracle/README.md

 You should be good to go!
 Be sure to play around in the quicksave before you start a 'real' game, and save (and back up your save folder) frequently.
 Also read over the customization section in this file.

+### Upgrading from 1.2.0 & earlier

+Pythia should now automatically make a new config.txt in a save game's folder if the old one is deleted.
+So after copying your save games back into the saves folder, delete the config.txts before running each game.
+You'll need to re-set any variables on a game by game basis.

 ### Upgrading from 0.9.0 & earlier

 Save games will still load without issues, but you will need to replace your old config.py with a new one from a new game made with 1.0.0.